TAI’s Potential Impact on the Tax Base

 This proposal aligns with the strategy of capturing economic rents, which has broad support among economists.
 It is theoretically most efficient to tax supernormal profits, or profits beyond those useful to continue operations or reinvest in further growth.
 In TAI scenarios, superstar firms would likely be capturing massive amounts of economic rents, as they generate profits well beyond normal returns that accrue to a smaller and smaller subset of people.

 Philosophically, this also has solid underpinnings.
 Most would agree that the largest beneficiaries from AI should contribute proportionally more to the societies that enabled their success.
-The public investments, collective human knowledge, and regulatory environments that power AI development should receive fair compensation.
+The public investments, collective human knowledge, and digital infrastructure that power AI development should receive fair compensation.

 Drawbacks of a Progressive Corporate Tax